tonykle/tonykle.github.io/about/index.md

 ## How I got into Programming

 I became interested in programming during my time in college.
 Out of the computer science courses I took, I was always more interested in the ones that were more front-end oriented.
-By my the end of my senior year of college, I had research and intern experience involving software.
+By the end of my senior year of college, I had research and intern experience involving software.
 It was then when I transitioned into my career as a full-time developer.